Actipro/WPF-Controls/Documentation/topics/charts/chart-types/line.md

 ## Markers

 The line series can render a marker at each data point to highlight the actual location.
-By default the markers is not rendered, but they can be shown by setting [MarkerVisibility](xref:@ActiproUIRoot.Controls.Charts.Primitives.LineSeriesBase.MarkerVisibility) to a value other than `None`.
+By default, the markers are not rendered, but they can be shown by setting [MarkerVisibility](xref:@ActiproUIRoot.Controls.Charts.Primitives.LineSeriesBase.MarkerVisibility) to a value other than `None`.
 The line series has the same configuration properties available as the scatter series, with regards to marker rendering.

 See the [Scatter](scatter.md) topic for more information on the options available.